-Once the taskforce has completed their work, periodically revising the checklists, they shall be circulated to the SOG members for review and comment.
-Following any re-drafts, as a result of the SOG comments, the checklist shall be again sent to the SOG who shall vote to accept the checklist as a new revision and there shall be no further re-drafting until the next calendar year re-drafting.
+Once the taskforce has completed their work, periodically revising the Applicability Matrixchecklists, they shall be circulated to the SOGand the NFPB members for review and comment.
+Following any re-drafts, as a result of the SOGand NFPB comments, the Applicability Matrix checklist-shall be again sent to the SOG who shall vote to accept the Applicability Matrix checklist-as a new revision and there shall be no further re-drafting until the next calendar year re-drafting, unless ICAO SARP changes require otherwise.